Turmeric for sleep apnea: what we know and how best to get it

 Eat more: green leafy and other various vegetables, nuts, fatty fish, fruits, olive oil

-What else to do for your sleep apnea
+Other things you can do for sleep apnea

 Turmeric for sleep apnea shouldn’t be the only thing you do to improve your nights.